microsoft/RxRelayJS/README.md

 observerB: 3
 ```

-The first output is undefined as no initial value was provided to the `BehaviorRelay` constructor.
-You can set the initial value of the `BehaviorRelay` the following way:
+The initial value of the `BehaviorRelay` is set in the constructor:
 ```js
 const relay = new BehaviorRelay('initial');